lalithl1993/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Compute-service based: Lambda runs your code based on HTTP requests using an API Gateway or API calls made using AWS SDKs.
 *- lambda boulds to vpc and network restrictions
 *- //todo list of services lambda can be used in
-*- //todo practically use lambda
+*- //todo practically use lambda //done
-*- //todo learn deadletter q
+*- client is responsible retry mechanism(lambda throw 429 error)
+*- dead letter q: messages goes to this q if wait q is full ot any other error sinarios. can push to SNS or SQS when things comes to DLQ
-*- lambda can have VPC or no VPC mode.
+*- lambda can have VPC or no VPC mode.// lambda can be associated only with private subnet of vpc. should use nat for internet
 *- lambda can have temp storage of 512 mb.input(3mb) + output(3mb) data = 6mb
 *- recieve message call lambda limit ios 10 at a time.
 *- old and new version of code runs for breef amount of time after code update.(arn changes)